lgmorand/hackaton-intelligent-app/docs/workshop.md

 <summary> Toggle Solution ✅</summary>

-1. Go to ```infra/ai.yaml``` and split your available capacity between the different models.
+1. Go to ```infra/ai.yaml``` and set your available capacity for  the different models.
-2. Try to allocate the highest share of available capacity to gpt-4 model, because it's the most called model in this lab.
+2. Your yaml should look like this.

 ```yaml
 # yaml-language-server: $schema=ai.yaml.json